opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ### Insights Query
 To execute an Insights query and get the results call the "list" operation:
 ```
-long accountId = 123456;
 String query = "SELECT average(duration) FROM PageView";
 QueryData data = insightsApi.queries().list(accountId, query).get();
 ```

 ### Insights Dashboards
-To create a dashboard called "my-dashboard", first instantiate the dashboard and then pass it to the "create" operation:
+To create a dashboard, first instantiate the dashboard and then pass it to the "create" operation:
 ```
 Dashboard d = Dashboard.builder()
     .title("my-policy")